CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 # todo short term:

+Create caching system
+Save rules in indexedDB
+Handle rule version change in db

+Add permalink next to headings

+Nice to have: A way to clear storage
+Nice to have: Better events
+Nice to have: Refactor fetch/view to use lit directive like `until`.

 ~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) ~~Add proper link between index entries and url/id (new component for fetching and stuff ?
 Might also have the caching mecanism and such) -- on it~~ -- done, sorta
 ~~Add index entries link into homepage (so I can finally remove them from sidebar)~~ done, but ugly